nawabkhanyarmal/Deep-Learning-Neural-Networks/README.md

 5. Open and run the notebooks from the notebooks folder.

 📊 Sample Outputs
    Training and validation loss/accuracy curves

    Confusion matrices for classification tasks

    Attention maps for Transformers

    Generated images from GANs and Autoencoders

    Feature maps from CNN layers

 📈 Learning Outcomes
    Through these projects, I gained hands-on experience in:

    Designing, training, and evaluating deep learning models

    Working with complex image and text datasets

    Applying state-of-the-art architectures like GANs and Transformers

    Visualizing model internals for better understanding

 🚀 Future Improvements
    Optimize models for faster training and inference

    Experiment with newer architectures (Swin Transformers, Diffusion models)

    Deploy models in web or mobile applications

    Integrate multimodal learning (images + text)

 👤 Author
    Nawab Khan
    Computer Science Student | Deep Learning & AI Enthusiast

 📄 License
    This project is licensed under the MIT License.

-yaml
-Copy code